 On social events

 The second night of the conference, there was a huge social event for all of the students participating.
 When I got there, there were strobe lights everywhere, and the music was so loud that people could feel the vibrations from outside.
 I promptly left and didn’t look back, since I didn’t want to give myself a pounding headache the next day.
 When the club sponsor did ask me why I didn’t go to the event with everyone else, I just said it was very overwhelming, and attending for thirty seconds was more than enough for me.
-For more on how people with low vision attend school dances, read this.

 Model UN was a very unique experience, and I was able to learn a lot about different countries, as well as improve my public speaking abilities.
 If you have an interest in international studies, politics, debate, or public speaking, I highly recommend joining the group, or at least attending a conference.